webman/push

 var group_id = 2;

-// Browser listens for messages on the group-2 channel, for group 2
+// Browser listens for messages on group-2 channel, which are group messages for group 2

 var group_channel = connection.subscribe('group-' + group_id);

-// When group 2 has a message event
+// When there is a message event on group 2

 group_channel.on('message', function(data) {